 If you are not familiar with modules, check out Ansible - Getting Started with Modules.

-When the state parameter is not used, or when the state parameter is set to present (state: present), if the user's cron table does not contain the job, the job will be created.
-On the other hand, if the user's cron table contains the job, the job will not be created in the user's cron table.
+When the state parameter is not used, or when the state parameter is set to state: present, if the user's cron table does not contain the job, the job will be created.
+On the other hand, if the user's cron table contains the job, the job will be updated, if any changes are made to the job.

 name: Invoke example.sh at 1:00 am